ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 The UI and UI logic should be self-explanatory enough as you read the code and will hence not be covered in this section.

+> [!NOTE]
+> More details about this API can be found at the [SSG Developer Portal](https://developer.ssg-wsg.gov.sg/webapp/api-discovery).

+> [!NOTE]
+> When an API is declared as "Request Encrypted", it means that you need to encrypt the payload with your AES-256
+> key before sending it to the API.
+>
+> When an API is declared as "Response Encrypted", it means that the payload returned by the API is encrypted with
+> your AES-256 key, and you need to decrypt it before using the data.
+You can use the same key for both encryption and
+> decryption as AES-256 is a symmetric encryption algorithm.

 ### Encryption and Decryption

 The En-Decryption page uses the following classes/methods from the `core` and `utils` components to encrypt and decrypt